Asymptotic Theory for Unit Root Moderate Deviations in Quantile Autoregressions and Predictive Regressions: Introduction

-According to \cite{chan2006quantile}: "\textit{The study of the unit root AR(1) model has been actively pursued by statisticians and econometricians alike, and a related question that needs to be addressed is what happens to the limiting distribution of the test statistics when the autoregressive parameter $\theta_n$ is close to the unit boundary?
-Consequently, when the autocorrelation coefficient is expressed with respect to the local unit root specification, what kind of approximation should be used for the distribution of the test statistics?}.
-To answer this question, \cite{chan1987asymptotic1} as well as \cite{phillips1987time, phillips1987towards} proposed the triangular array framework, so-called nearly nonstationary AR(1) model, and established the limiting distributions of the least squares estimator for $\theta_n$ under the assumption that the conditional variance of the model $\varepsilon_t$ is finite.
-Further results of the least squares estimate for the near-integrated AR(1) model are presented by \cite{chan1988parameter, chan1990inference}, \cite{chan1989first}, \cite{knight1987rate}, \cite{rao1978asymptotic}, \cite{lai1982least}, \cite{cox1991maximum}, \cite{larsson1995asymptotic} as well as by \cite{cavaliere2002bounded}.
+\begin{quotation} "\textit{The study of the unit root AR(1) model has been actively pursued by statisticians and econometricians alike, and a related question that needs to be addressed is what happens to the limiting distribution of the test statistics when the autoregressive parameter $\theta_n$ is close to the unit boundary?
+Consequently, when the autoregression coefficient is expressed with respect to the local-to-unity parametrization, what kind of approximation should be used for the distribution of the test statistics?}. \end{quotation} The seminal studies of \cite{chan1987asymptotic1} and \cite{phillips1987time, phillips1987towards} tackle exactly these nonstandard statistical problems via their triangular array framework.
+The framework of the nearly nonstationary AR(1) model allows to establish the limiting distributions of the least squares estimator for $\theta_n$ under the assumption that the conditional variance of the model is finite.
+Moreover, the properties of the least squares estimator when the true stochastic process is nearly integrated are investigated by \cite{chan1988parameter, chan1990inference}, \cite{chan1989first}, \cite{knight1987rate}, \cite{rao1978asymptotic}, \cite{lai1982least}, \cite{cox1991maximum}, \cite{larsson1995asymptotic}, \cite{cavaliere2002bounded}, \cite{Buchmann2007asymptotic}, \cite{Phillips2007limit} and \cite{duffy2021estimation} among others.
+Furthermore, the asymptotic theory for moderate deviations from a unit root in autoregressive models is presented by \cite{fountis1989testing}, \cite{jiang2015moderate} who focus on the aspect of dependent errors in AR(1) models and \cite{yabe2012limiting} who obtain limit results for MA(1) time series models.